XGovFormBuilder/x-gov-form-community/form-terminology/form-builder-components.md

 1. **User need:** Create new forms and services as well as make changes to them

-   **Component:** An Editor application allows users to create and edit a form, for example by adding or deleting pages or questions.
-A web-based interface provides the best user experience and then passes the form data to a different component to handle...
+   **Component:** An Editor user interface application allows users to create and edit a form, for example by adding or deleting pages or using pre-determined page templates and form components (like single or multiple questions).
+This application also helps to visualise the form and form logic,  A web-based interface provides the best user experience and then passes the form data to a different component to handle.

 2. **User need:** Preview, share and test forms